John MacMenamin

-John Eoin MacMenamin (born 25 November 1952) is an Irish judge who was a judge of the Supreme Court of Ireland between 2012 and 2022.
-He was previously a judge of the High Court from 2004 to 2012 and a barrister.
+John Eoin MacMenamin (born 25 November 1952) is a retired Irish judge who served as a Judge of the Supreme Court from 2012 to 2022 and a Judge of the High Court from 2004 to 2012.

 Early career

 MacMenamin was born in Dublin in 1952 and educated at Terenure College.
 He studied history at University College Dublin, where he was involved with the UCD L&H. He subsequently attended the King's Inns.
 He was called to the Bar in 1975, and became a Senior Counsel in 1991.
 He was a council member of the Free Legal Advice Centres while studying.
 While working at a FLAC centre in Tallaght, he spoke to the mother of a young defendant who had not had representation and initiated contact with other lawyers on the matter which eventually led to the case State (Healy) v Donoghue.
 The case established a constitutional right to legal aid in criminal cases.

 At the bar, he had a mixed practice, with an emphasis on administrative law, defamation and commercial law.
 He represented the Sunday Independent in a libel case taken by Proinsias De Rossa and again in the first blasphemy case taken since the country's foundation in Corway v.
 Independent Newspapers.
 He was a legal adviser to the Medical Council of Ireland and was involved in a long-running case involving neurosurgery at Beaumont Hospital, Dublin.

 He appeared for several clients at the Mahon Tribunal and for the Department of Education at the Laffoy Commission.

 He was Chairman of the Bar Council from 1997 to 1999.
 During his tenure, there was an increase in the fees paid to barristers taking part in the criminal legal aid scheme, following a dispute between the government and the barristers.
 He was a member of the board of the VHI between 1995 and 1997.